dmcki23/MultiplicativeECA/README.txt

 Javadoc:
-Open the source code in your favorite editor and use the generate Javadoc tool Use a Javadoc command line tool on the source code directory
+Open the source code in your favorite editor and use the generate Javadoc tool Javadoc files are available in the .zip file in the Javadoc directory

 there is an easily browsable database of solution images at www.danielmckinley.com